Same-Sex Divorce: What You Need to Know

 It's not quite clear how state governments will respond to the sweeping changes in marriage law, including access to divorce by partners in civil unions.

 Considerations for Same-Sex Divorce

 After several years of fluctuating laws and status, the matter is finally settled at the federal level.
 But it's important to refer to your state's laws if your situation is particularly complex.
 Those in civil unions, for example, may need to establish residency in the state where the union was performed in order to dissolve the relationship.
-But if you were legally married, you may now get divorced in any state.
+But if you were legally married, you may now get divorced in any state where you reside.

 Getting Divorced?
 Make Sure You Have the Right Lawyer on Your Side

 Although same-sex marriage law is largely a settled matter after Obergefell, some confusion may still remain.
-Get assistance with understanding the requirements for same-sex divorce in your particular situation.
-Consider contacting an experienced, local divorce attorney today and protect your interests.
+You can get assistance with understanding the requirements for same-sex divorce in your particular situation by contacting an experienced, local divorce attorney today and protecting your interests.